 Michael currently convenes SSPSSR’s Crime, Media, and Culture and undergraduate Research Dissertation module.

-Michael's research interests centre on American 'Doomsday' prepping.
-Prepping is a primarily American practice undertaken by individuals and small groups who develop survival skills and store food, water, and weapons for the purpose of surviving future crisis or social collapse.
+Michael's current research interests centre on 'doomsday' prepping.
+Prepping is a primarily American practice undertaken by individuals and small groups preparing to survive future moments of crisis or social collapse – be it by developing survival skills and/or storing food, water, and weapons in advance.

-Outside of Michael's work on prepping, his research interests more broadly address themes around cultural criminology, political extremism, American political and right-wing culture, late modernity, risk and graffiti writing.
+Within and around Michael's work on prepping, his research interests more broadly address themes around cultural criminology, political extremism, crime in the media, apocalypticism, American political culture, right-wing movements, late modernity, and risk.